 The role of hormones

-While most chromaffin cells reside in the adrenal glands, small clusters of these cells are also in the heart, head, neck, bladder, back wall of the abdomen and along the spine.
-Tumors in these chromaffin cells, called paragangliomas, may result in the same effects on the body.PreviousNext
+While most of the chromaffin cells are located in the adrenal glands, small clusters of these cells are also in the heart, head, neck, bladder, back wall of the abdomen and along the spine.
+Chromaffin cell tumors, called paragangliomas, may result in the same effects on the body.PreviousNext

 - Von Hippel-Lindau disease can result in tumors at multiple sites, including the central nervous system, endocrine system, pancreas and kidneys.